In today’s competitive talent market, finding creative ways to recruit candidates online is more important than ever.

 -Send the article to the blog’s editor for review.
-You can likely search for the editor’s name, or browse LinkedIn and a tool like Email Hunter to figure out who to contact.
+You can likely search for the editor’s name, or browse LinkedIn and a tool like Email Hunter or Find That Email to figure out who to contact, or use one of these other ways to find someone’s email address.
 Be sure to follow up if you don’t hear back.
 If you don’t hear back from them within two weeks or so, you can always contact another blog editor from a separate website.

 -Help promote the article once it’s published.
 After that, sit back and watch the applications roll in!
 If the website you’ve chosen gets a decent amount of traffic, chances are, you’ll see a fair amount of new applications come in over the next few weeks.

 3. Add a “We’re Hiring” Link to Your Support Team’s Signatures

 Does your company offer email support or general assistance?
 If so, ask your staff to add a blurb to the bottom of their email signatures with a link to your job listings.

 Want to track the results?
 You can easily track link clicks by using a bit.ly link (you can register for free).
 Then whenever you sign in to your account, you’ll see a dashboard with the number of clicks your link has received.
 This can be pretty useful, especially if you enjoy analytics!

 Remember to give it some time before expecting to see results from your signature.
 One day isn’t enough.
 Traffic from email signatures can take days or even weeks to make a visible impact, depending on the number of emails you receive and respond to.